 Check out the plumbing

 Run the taps when you are looking in the bathrooms and kitchen, and see for yourself what the water pressure is like.
 Even check the shower too.
 Ask about the radiators and how old the boiler is.
-Older tanks are usually stored in the roof, so if that’s the case bear in mind that you will probably have to replace it quite soon.
+Older tanks are usually stored in the roof, so if that’s the case bear in mind that you will may have to replace it soon.

 Assess the area